Alliance (esports): Dota 2

 They would go on to win both WCA, the biggest prize pool event that was not directed by Valve, beating LGD in a best of 5; with a score of 3–2.
 Following this they went to Starladder almost missing the tournament due to weather complications.
 Despite a rocky start the team beat out TI reigning champions Evil Geniuses 2–0 in a best of three in the final.
 After their back to back victories at lans the team decided to drop out of the upcoming tournaments and focus on the Shanghai Major.

 The team split up after the sixth rendition of the International, which resulted in AdmiralBulldog retiring to pursue streaming full-time, and Akke retiring to pursue a career in programing and S4 joining OG.
 S4 went on to win the Boston Major and the Kiev major, after leaving Alliance for OG.

 The post TI6-shuffle squad featured former Ninjas in Pajamas players Limmp, Handsken and Jonassomfan as well as Loda and EGM.
 This squad had mediocre success failing to qualify for any major events during the TI6-TI7 season; ultimately leading to EGM being kicked on the last day of the "Drop period" before TI7 rosters had to be locked.
 They picked up Pablo as his replacement.
 After The International 2017, for which Alliance did not qualify, the team announced that they would part ways with its players Simon “Handsken” Haag, Linus “Limmp” Blomdin and Jonas “jonassomfan” Lindholm.

+On April 10, 2023, the Alliance Cybersports organization announced on its official website that the Alliance.LATAM lineup playing in the South American DPC has left the organization.